TheTechromancer/password-stretcher/README.md

 #### Notes:
 <ul>
+  <li>I've made an effort to reduce duplicates in output.
+A very small number of duplicates will occur with with use of leet or caps mutations, though.
+Linux homies can simply | sort | uniq. ;)</li>
 	<li>When generating rules, overly simple and overly complex words are skipped.
 To be precise, words with only one character type (such as "iloveyou") or a complex mask (such as "a1!b2@c3#d4$")</li>
 	<li>Lots of RAM helps.
 Be prepared for memory usage around six times the size of your input wordlist (rockyou peaks at approximately 1GB)</li>
 </ul>